winterland1989/mss/README.md

 Intro
 -----

-MSS.parse takes a mss object as input and output a css string
+MSS.parse is a extremely small library to compile a javascript object to a css string.

-+ A mss object is a plain javascript object, usually nested
++ A input object is a plain javascript object, usually nested.

 + A key will be a CSS selector if its value is another mss object, otherwise it will be taken as a property name for CSS.

-+ MSS will parse the nested object into nested selectors by connnecting selectors into a descendant selector
++ MSS will parse the nested object into nested selectors by connnecting selectors into a descendant selector.

 Let's see an example: